dat-ecosystem/dat/docs/using-dat-from-node.md

 }
 ```

-A successful fun of the above code will produce:
+A successful run of the above code will produce:

 ```
 $ node 03-update-cat.js